Azure-Samples/compute-dotnet-create-virtual-machines-from-generalized-image-or-specialized-vhd/README.md

 author: anuchandy
 ---

-#Getting Started with Compute - Create VMs Using Custom Image Or Specialized VHD - in .Net #
+#Getting Started with Compute - Create Virtual Machines using Custom Image or Specialized VHD - in .Net #

       Azure Compute sample for managing virtual machines -
        - Create a virtual machine